Five main types of patients come to the clinic for help.

 Chinese herbs and acupuncture treatment.

 The following information from wikipedia.org/wiki/Poor_ovarian_reserve

 TCM: There are reports in the medical literature of successful treatment with Traditional Chinese Medicine (TCM).For example, a case history was published in 2003 by the Chang Gung Memorial Hospital in Taipei, Taiwan.
 Ovulation and pregnancy occurred after the administration of TCM medicine using concentrated extracts for a total of four nonconsecutive months in a 26-year-old women with premature ovarian failure and secondary amenorrhea of eight years duration.
 Her FSH, LH and E2 levels were 80.4 mIU/mL, 19.6 mIU/mL and 25.8 pg/mL respectively.
 A modified version of zuoguiwan (左歸丸 restore the left pill) was prescribed for three months.
 After three months of treatment menstrual bleeding and a biphasic body temperature were noted.
-The patient then discontinued TCM therapy and at a new clinic commenced clomiphene citrate therapy.
-FSH and LH were still in the menopausal range (43 mIU/mL and 11 mIU/ml, respectively) after eight months of clomiphene citrate.
+The patient then discontinued TCM therapy and at a new clinic commenced citrate therapy.
+FSH and LH were still in the menopausal range (43 mIU/mL and 11 mIU/ml, respectively) after eight months of citrate therapy.
 Ovulation did not occur.
 She then returned to the first clinic and the same TCM

 treatment was resumed (one year after first commencing TCM treatment) and the patient conceived one month later and subsequently gave birth by Cesarean section to a healthy 3450 gram baby girl.